lamuses/acheulean/le-mond/le-mond.店铺概念.v.0.0.3.md

 ### Customer portrait

-- **Bright young people** in fancy dresses, we provide them a daytime gather place before night life.
+- **Bright young people** in fancy dresses.
+We provide them a daytime gather place before night life.

   This is opposed to dimmed mediocre people.